-In March the RIAA awarded a total of 17 album and 56 digital single certifications.
+In July the RIAA awarded a total of six album and 50 digital single certifications.
 All certifications are calculated by Gelfand, Rennert & Feldman.
 Complete lists of all album, single, mastertone and video awards can also be accessed at www.riaa.com.

 Contact: Jonathan Lamy Follow @LamyJ Cara Duckworth Follow @TweetCDuck Liz Kennedy Follow @LizSKennedy 202/775-0101